sakshigargit/webpack-demo/README.md

 > npm install

-This will install all the basic functionality required in webpack.
+This will install all the basic dependencies required for webpack.

 It contains the small module of calculation.